cloudogu/ecosystem/docs/docs/user-guide/dogu-configuration.md

 # Dogu Configuration

 Custom configuration settings are stored in the registry (etcd) of the Cloudogu EcoSystem.
-Their are two keys which are relevant for a dogu:
+There are two keys that are relevant for a dogu:

 * **/config/nameOfDogu** (dogu specific settings)
 * **/config/_global** (global settings)